Generic Name: Progesterone Vaginal Insert (proe JES ter one)

 - This medicine may stop you from having a period (menstrual bleeding) for some time.
 This is not a method of birth control.

-- Ovarian hyperstimulation syndrome (OHSS) is a very bad side effect that may happen in some women who use progesterone vaginal insert.
-Call your doctor right away if you have very bad stomach pain or bloating; very upset stomach, throwing up, or loose stools (diarrhea); a big weight gain; shortness of breath; or change in how much urine is passed.
+- Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use progesterone vaginal insert.
+Call your doctor right away if you have severe stomach pain or bloating; very upset stomach, throwing up, or diarrhea; a big weight gain; shortness of breath; or change in how much urine is passed.

 How is this medicine (Progesterone Vaginal Insert) best taken?